Eric Furlatt

 Eric Furlatt (born December 2, 1971) is a National Hockey League referee, wearing number 27.
 He made his debut during the 2001–02 NHL season.
-As of the start of the 2024–25 season, Furlatt has officiated 1,464 regular season games and 180 playoff games, including one Stanley Cup Finals appearance.
+As of the start of the 2024–25 season, Furlatt has officiated 1,464 regular season games and 180 playoff games, including one Stanley Cup Final appearance.

 Early life

 Eric Furlatt was raised in Cap-de-la-Madeleine, where he attended Académie les Estacades.
 He frequently watched his father play hockey at the former Jean-Guy Talbot Arena, stating in an interview with Radio-Canada that "[he] was practically raised" there.
 He began officiating after seeing his brother referee senior hockey, and officiated junior hockey, including Major Junior, before being hired by the NHL.